jessicaluong/pacman-js/README.md

 ## Credits

-The Pac-Man movement logic in this project was adapted from the following repository: [Pac-Man JS by Servet Gulnaroglu](https://github.com/servetgulnaroglu/pacman-js)
+The Pac-Man movement logic in this project was adapted from the following repository: [Pac-Man JS by Servet Gulnaroglu](https://github.com/servetgulnaroglu/pacman-js).
+The library used for A\* pathfinding is from [PathFinding.js](https://github.com/qiao/PathFinding.js/).